-This topic describes code quotations, a language feature that enables you to generate and work with F# code expressions programmatically.
+This article describes code quotations, a language feature that enables you to generate and work with F# code expressions programmatically.
 This feature lets you generate an abstract syntax tree that represents F# code.
 The abstract syntax tree can then be traversed and processed according to the needs of your application.
 For example, you can use the tree to generate F# code or generate code in some other language.

 A quoted expression is an F# expression in your code that is delimited in such a way that it is not compiled as part of your program, but instead is compiled into an object that represents an F# expression.
 You can mark a quoted expression in one of two ways: either with type information or without type information.
 If you want to include type information, you use the symbols